 Add Client Node

-Client Nodes are lightweight modules through which cache applications can connect to hosted cache servers.
+Client nodes are lightweight modules through which cache applications can connect to the hosted cache servers.
+Adding a client node is an important step for enabling load balancing and high availability for your application in the NCache distributed environment.

-Make sure NCache Service is started.
-If it is not started, do the following:
+Ensure that the NCache Service is running.
+If this is not the case, proceed with the following:

 Start-Service -Name NCacheSvc

-For .NET Core, make sure that you run NCache service as an administrator.
+Make sure that you run the NCache Service as an administrator.
 Here are the steps to do so:

-• Open Services window and look for NCache in the list.
+- Open the Services window and look for NCache in the list.

-• Right click on the NCache service and choose the Restart option.
-Now your service will start running as an administrator.
+- Right click on the NCache Service and choose the Restart option.
+Now your service will start running as administrator.

-• This opens up the detailed configuration page for the cache.
-The Client Nodes tab displays a list and status of any existing client nodes of the cache.
+This opens up the detailed configuration page for the cache.
+The Client Nodes tab displays the list and status of any existing client nodes in the cache.

-• Click on the Add Client Node Button Web button and specify the client node IP.
-Click on + to add it to the cache.
+button and specify the client node IP to add it to the cache.
 A success notification will be displayed.

-• The newly added node is displayed in the Client Nodes list, with client cache status.
+- The newly added node is visible in the Client Nodes list, with the Client Cache status.

 Note